-I, XVII and XX: Michael Barnes.
+I , XVII and XX: Michael Barnes.
 II, XVI and XIX: Anthony Faulkes.
 III, VIII, XXI and XXVII: Richard Perkins.
 IV, IX, X, XI and XXIV: Rory McTurk.
 V, VI, XV and XXVI: Alison Finlay.
 VII: Diana Whaley.
 XII and XXIII: David Ashurst.
-XIII and XXII: Carl Phelpstead.
+XIII and XXIII: Carl Phelpstead.
 XIV: Peter Foote.
 XVIII: Elizabeth Ashman Rowe.
 XXV: John McKinnell.

-The introductions are by the same writers, except in the case of Text I. This is by Anthony Faulkes, who has also been general editor of the whole volume, and compiled the main Glossary and Index in Part III, the fourth edition of which includes supplementary Glossaries and Indexes to the East Norse texts and the runic inscriptions by Michael Barnes.
-The general 'Introduction to the Study of Old Norse' is by Alison Finlay.
+The introductions are by the same writers, except in the case of Text I, where the introduction is by Anthony Faulkes, who has also been general editor of the whole volume, and compiled the main Glossary and Index in Part III, the fourth edition of which includes supplementary Glossaries and Indexes to the East Norse texts and the runic inscriptions by Michael Barnes.
+The general 'Introduction to the Study of Old Norse' is by Alison Finlay, the 'Note on Normalisation' is by Anthony Faulkes.

 The plan of this volume was that it should include at least one extract from works in each of the main genres of Old Norse literature.
 This plan has now been fulfilled, and NION now offers an introduction to the whole range of early Scandinavian writings.
-Users of this book are reminded that several further complete Old Icelandic texts with glossaries are available in other Viking Society publications (see p. xxxiv below).
+Users of this book are reminded that several further complete Old Icelandic texts with glossaries are available in other Viking Society publications (see p. xxxvi below).